elementor/elementor-developers-docs/src/context-menu/simple-example.md

 ## Folder Structure

-The addon will have two files, one file will register and enqueue JS file in the editor, the other will modify the context menu.
+The addon will have several main files.
+One file to prevent direct access to the files, another file will register and enqueue JS file in the editor, and the last one will actually modify the context menu.

 ```
 elementor-context-menus/